Peggy Webber: Career

-Webber appeared on a number of television programs including "Dragnet".
-She portrayed Elise Sandor in Kings Row on ABC in 1955–56.
-She played the part of Ella McIntyre in the 1956 Quicksand episode of “Cheyenne”.
-She also played abused sister Flora Stencil in the 1957 episode of Gunsmoke in the episode "Cheap Labor".
+Webber appeared on a number of television programs including Dragnet, and the follow-up series, Dragnet 1967.
+She portrayed Elise Sandor in Kings Row on ABC from 1955 to 1956.
+She played the part of Ella McIntyre in the 1956 Quicksand episode of "Cheyenne".
+She also played abused sister Flora Stancil in the 1957 Gunsmoke episode "Cheap Labor".
+She also had roles in The Waltons, Climax!, Wanted Dead or Alive and I Spy.

-Writing, directing, and producing
+In 1979, she played many characters on Sears Radio Theater.
+She was the founder of California Artists Radio Theatre.

+Other activities

-Webber wrote and directed "some 250 stage plays, radio and television programs."
-She was writer and producer for Treasures of Literature, an early television program.
-In her later years, she was responsible for writing, directing, and producing "hundreds of new audio programs."
+Webber also wrote and directed "some 250 stage plays, radio and television programs".
+She was the writer and producer for Treasures of Literature, an early television program.
+In her later years, she was responsible for writing, directing, and producing "hundreds of new audio programs".

+Webber and actor Ted Cassidy owned The New Hope Inn, a restaurant and performance space in Santa Monica.
+She also ran a theater company with actor Bob Denver.

+Personal life and death

+Webber was married to Robert Marshall Sinskey from 1951 until they divorced in 1967.
+She was later married to Sean McClory from 1983 until his death in 2003.
+She had three children.
+Webber was close friends with actors Lee Marvin and Paul Fix, with each of them being godfathers to Webber's first two children.

+In 1952, Webber moved to Japan so that her then-husband Sinskey could work as a researcher for the Atomic Bomb Casualty Commission.
+She later lived in Los Angeles until she was forced to evacuate due to the wildfires in Southern California in early 2025.

+Webber turned 100 in September 2025, and died at a retirement facility in Napa, California, on August 15, 2026.

 Recognition

-Webber received the 2014 Norman Corwin Award for Excellence in Audio Theatre, "which celebrates a lifetime of achievement in this sonic art."
+Webber received the 2014 Norman Corwin Award for Excellence in Audio Theatre, "which celebrates a lifetime of achievement in this sonic art".
 She was the first woman so honored.
-Her program Treasure of Literature was named "Most Popular Television Program – 1949" by the Television Academy.
+Her program Treasure of Literature was named Most Popular Television Program – 1949 by the Television Academy.